Ay-aron24/Career-Track-Analysis/README.md

 - **Percentage of Career Tracks Completed:**  Percentage of students who finished a career track
 - **Time Needed for Completing a Career Track:**  Days student required to complete a career track

-The SQL queries used to inspect and clean the data for this analysis can be found here [link].
+The SQL queries used to organize and prepare the data for a dashboard can be found here [link].

-Targed SQL queries regarding various business questions can be found here [link].

 An interactive Tableau dashboard used to report and explore career track analysis can be found here [[link](https://public.tableau.com/app/profile/aaron.arroyo1400/viz/CareerTrackAnalysis_17275568340830/CareerTrackAnalysis)].